carlottasabate/Thesis_analysis/Effects_Memantine/README.md

 We used the full-width at half maximum (FWHM) to describe the width (size) of the positive part of the receptive field.
 It specifically measures the width of a peak at half of its maximum value.
 We statistically analyzed the differences between drugs for both metrics.

+The file **single-subject_analysis.ipynb** also contains the analysis of these metrics for Subject 001 results.

 ## Group analysis

 The differences between drug conditions were statistically analyzed across subjects (i.e.  Subjects 001, 005, 007, 008, 010 and 012) performing a group analysis.
 The script can be found **group_analysis_dog.ipynb**.
 Additionally the Gaussian model results were analyzed in **group_analysis_gauss**.